|Mark Loafman, MD, MPH

 |John Hayes, DO

-Dr. Hayes joined the Cook County Health & Hospitals System in 2016.
+Dr. Hayes joined the Cook County Health in 2016.
 He works at Jorge Prieto Health Center and at the CORE Center, and he is certified by the American Academy of HIV Medicine to care for patients with HIV and AIDS.
 Dr. Hayes has a strong interest in medical education and actively works to recruit talented medical students into primary care for the urban underserved.
 Dr. Hayes’ main interests are complex chronic disease management, addiction, chronic pain, osteopathic manipulation and obstetrics.
 He completed his residency training working at Norwegian American Hospital and Erie Family Health Center with the Northwestern Family Medicine in Humboldt Park.
 When not practicing medicine, he tries to be outdoors as much as possible with his wife, Patti, and Chewbacca, the dog.

 |Ayodeji Gbotosho, MD, Associate Director, FMIS|